mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 gdf.merge(gdf, on='y')
 ```

-What I failed to show was that many operations erred.
+What I *failed* to show was that many operations erred.
-The library can do some things, but is far from complete.
+The cuDF library has great promise, but still needs work filling out the Pandas
+API.

 ```python
 # There are many holes in the cuDF API